Payelban2022/DataEngineering.Labs.Libraries/AWS - Part 1/README.md

-Open up the notebook and follow along!
+Open up the notebook and follow along! lets try